learn-co-students/ttt-9-play-loop-bootcamp-prep-000/README.md

    |   |
 ```

 The CLI shows the start of the game but doesn't start playing the actual game.
 Your `#play` method will provide that logic.
-It'll be easier to code `#play` if you can actually use the CLI to see how your method changes the behavoir of the game.
+It'll be easier to code `#play` if you can actually use the CLI to see how your method changes the behavior of the game.
 Edit `bin/play` to include a call to `#play` passing it the `board` as an argument.
 You can add that line to the `bin/play` CLI in advance of actually defining the `#play` method in `lib/play.rb`.
 If you try running your CLI now, you'll get a `NameError` about an undefined method `play`, which is fine, because that's what we're about to define.

 You can make sure your CLI is working by running `learn spec/01_cli_spec.rb` or `rspec spec/01_cli_spec.rb`.